ucan-wg/revocation/README.md

 Revocation is the act of invalidating a proof in a delegation chain for some specific UCAN delegation by its CID.
 All UCAN capabilities are either claimed by direct authority over the Subject, or by delegation chain terminating in that direct ("root") authority.
 Each link in a delegation chain contains an explicit issuer (delegator) and audience (delegatee).

 _Revocations MUST be immutable and irreversible._ Recipients of revocations SHOULD treat them as a monotonically-growing set.
 If a Revocation was issued in error, it MUST NOT be retracted — a new, unique UCAN delegation MAY be issued (e.g. by updating the nonce or changing the time bounds).
-This prevents confusion as the revocation moves through the network and makes [revocation stores] append-only and highly amenable to caching and gossip.
+This prevents confusion as the revocation moves through the network and makes [revocation store]s append-only and highly amenable to caching and gossip.

 ## 3.1 Scope